 Stay in Touch

 Thanks for visiting Tin and Thyme.
 If you make these chocolate cornflake crunch bars, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

-If you’d like even more traybake recipes, follow the link and you’ll find I have quite a lot of them.
+If you’d like more cornflake recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.

 Chocolate Cornflake Crunch – PIN IT.